openwebmail/openwebmail/openwebmail.acatysmoof.com/doc/readme.txt

    ps: You will see a lot of /tmp/speedy.number files if your system is
        quite busy, so you may change this to value like /var/run/speedy

+   optionally you can change all openwebmail*.pl files by using a sed one-line command:

+   sed -i '1s#/usr/bin/perl -T#/usr/bin/speedy_suidperl#' openwebmail*.pl

 4. test you openwebmail for the speedup.

 5. If you are installing openwebmail on a low end machine, then you may